nahmedraja/GASE/README.md

 3. Fixed length seeds with no mismatch.
 4. Fixed length seeds with at most 1 mismatch.

 Currently re-seeding is only available for all-SMEM.
-THe reseeding algorith is same as in BWA-MEM

-Three different kind of extension techniques can be used:
+The reseeding algorithm is same as in BWA-MEM.
+Three different kind of seed extension techniques can be used:

 1. Global alignment
 2. Local alignment